bileamScheuvens/PandasHelpers/README.md

 # PandasHelpers

-small collection of helper funktions inspired by pandas and sklearn
+small collection of helper functions inspired by pandas and sklearn

 implemented so far:
 - get_dummies!